badgamerbad/Learning/Graphics/3D/blender/2.7/README.md

 ### Bake Node
 - select the node where the blender should save the bake to
+- do not join the node to diffuse BSDF or the output node
 - <img src="node-for-baking.jpg" alt="node-for-baking">

 ### baking the normals